ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-arch.md

 ### Monitoring of vSAN
 {: #opsmgmt-arch-components-vsan}

 To monitor vSAN, vROps, and vRLI are used.
-In vCenter there is an additional set of vSAN Health Checks that can be used.
-Installation of the Management Pack for vSAN provides additional dashboards to aid with the monitoring of vSAN.
+In vCenter, there is an extra set of vSAN Health Checks that can be used.
+Installation of the Management Pack for vSAN provides more dashboards to aid with the monitoring of vSAN.

 vROps generates an alert if a problem occurs in the SDDC product components in the storage area network that the VMware vSAN adapter is monitoring.
-An alert that is related to config compliance and health is passed through VMware SDDC Health Solution management pack from VMware vSAN Management Pack. vSAN is monitored with the vROps vSAN Management Pack through the vCentre appliance using a vSAN adaptor.
+An alert that is related to configuration compliance and health is passed through VMware SDDC Health Solution management pack from VMware vSAN Management Pack. vSAN is monitored with the vROps vSAN Management Pack through the vCentre appliance by using a vSAN adapter.
 The default collection interval is five minutes and the vSAN adapter also collects Health Check Service and Performance Service metrics from vSphere objects.
 The Health Check Service interval is configured in the vSphere interface and is 60 minutes by default.

 To ensure that the vSAN adapter can collect all performance data, the vSAN performance service must be enabled in vSphere.